mansisingh2803/netflix-gpt/README.md

 - Add hardcoded values to the constant files
 - register TMDB API & create an app & get access token
 - Get data from TMDB now playing movie list API
-# Bug Fix
-  - Sign up user displayName and Profile picture update
-  - if the user not logged in then redirect to login and vise versa
-  - unsubscribed to the onAuthStateChanged callback
 - get data from TMDB now playing list API
 - custom hook for Now Playing Movies
 - Create movieSlice